 We have lemon trees in our real-world yard.
 BlakOpal knows I’ve been using the Speedtree modeler and wondered if I could make a virtual lemon grove.
 I had already been working on sparrows flying and flocking in the skies overhead (occasionally landing on the courtyard building).
 Since we have hummingbirds in our yard, naturally I had to see if I could get them into SineSpace.
 The birds are more than just a simple animation loop, you’ll see them fly and flock around the region.
 I set their behaviors and they fly and they flock naturally (and the hummingbirds love the lemon trees hehe).

 In BlakOpal’s courtyard, we had two cats roaming around.
 They were modeled after our two real world furry friends (each with their own behaviors, of course).
-I didn’t include those cats with the template, but instead use a single grey tabby who sure seems to enjoy roaming around the courtyard.
+I didn’t include those cats with the Italian Courtyard home template, but instead use a single grey tabby who sure seems to enjoy roaming around the courtyard.

 Courtyard Lighting Options

 I finished out the store room portion of the build as well.
 That included floorplan support and a clickable door.
 I also added some basic wall lights so you could better find your way around at night.
 Check out this post for a demo and tutorial on adjusting lights.

 The birds in the original build were great, but I made a few changes I think improves their behavior.